-Board competency6 and effectiveness refers to the degree to which a board meets its objectives.
-There is no comprehensive study that has been carried out competency and firm performance; however, the few that are available provide some insights on this matter.
-Rosen (2003), for example, indicated that high profile corporate scandal especially in determine the relationship between board
+Board competency and effectiveness refers to the degree to which a board meets its objectives.
+There is no comprehensive study that has been carried out determine the relationship between board to competency and firm performance; however, the few that are available provide some insights on this matter.
+Rosen (2003), for example, indicated that high profile corporate scandal especially in manipulating financial reports is caused by directors who lack technical-financial knowledge to understand the complicated report and not because of the directors' lack of independence in monitoring the firm's management.
+This finding was further supported by Buckley et al. (2003) who added that business failure is mainly due to the ignorance among independent directors on matters related to derivatives policy.